 Proposals must be submitted through the PRIAMOS online system following the publication of a CIPS Call for Proposals.

-Currently there are no open calls for this fund/programme.
+Currently there are no ongoing calls for this fund/programme.

 This programme contributes to the protection of citizens and critical infrastructures against terrorist attacks and...

 Comprises three main tasks: - supervision and responsibility for increasing the performance of others...